sap-tutorials/How-Tos/tutorials/2016/12/hxe-ua-howto-installing-clients/hxe-ua-howto-installing-clients.md

 ### Install the XS CLI Client

-Install the command-line client for XS advanced on your client machine.
+Install the command line client for XS advanced on your client machine.

-In this procedure, you learn how to use the XS CLI to connect to SAP HANA, set up organizations and spaces for use by your development teams, assign roles to users in the organizations and spaces, create services, and bind services to the corresponding applications.
+In this procedure, you learn how to use the XS CLI client to connect to SAP HANA.

-1. Using a compression utility such as WinZip or Unzip, extract either `xs.onpremise.runtime.client_ntamd64.zip` for Windows or `xs.onpremise.runtime.client_linuxx86_.zip` for Linux.
+1. Using a compression utility such as WinZip or Unzip, extract either `xs.onpremise.runtime.client_ntamd64.zip` for Windows or `xs.onpremise.runtime.client_linuxx86_64.zip` for Linux.

     The system will create this folder: